Long distance relationship problems are bound to occur when navigating being apart from those we love.

-Remember, everyone has different processing times and capacity to verbalize when it comes to emotions!
+Remember, everyone has different processing times and the capacity to verbalize when it comes to emotions!

 Our recommendation is to start slow, which will make it easier to understand the differences between our needs and responses when experiencing certain emotions.
-In turn this will create an environment where we are better equipped to realize what each other needs in order to feel supported.
+This will then create an environment where we are better equipped to realize what each other needs in order to feel supported.

 Arguably the most difficult part of a long distance relationship, unfortunately, it’s impossible to completely fix this problem.

-The reality is, being apart results in a lot less physical contact than a normal relationship.
+The reality is, being apart results in a lot less physical contact than in a regular relationship.